jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 (1) A person may appeal to the Board against any decision of the Registrar to— (a) decline to license the person as a building practitioner; or (b) suspend or cancel his or her licensing.
-(2) A person may appeal to a District Court against any decision of the Board— (a) made by it on an appeal brought under subsection (1); or (b) to take any action referred to in section 318.
+(2) A person may appeal to the District Court against any decision of the Board— (a) made by it on an appeal brought under subsection (1); or (b) to take any action referred to in section 318.